Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Introduction

-\paragraph*{Our contributions} \begin{itemize} \item \textbf{Unbiased risk from tuple counts + an unlabeled-$\pi$ pool.} We formalize the NTMP data generation, show that flattening tuples yields a mixture with positive rate $\alpha=m/n$, and combine this with an unlabeled set of known prior to derive a closed-form linear system that removes class-conditionals from the population risk, resulting in a practical URE (no instance labels required). \item \textbf{Variance-optimal intra-tuple weighting.} Within the URE, we analyze per-tuple weightings and show that uniform instance weighting inside each tuple minimizes estimator variance under standard i.i.d.\ assumptions, providing a principled default for stochastic optimization. \item \textbf{Generalization guarantees and consistency.} Using Rademacher complexity, we establish generalization bounds and prove consistency (up to standard constants) under NTMP supervision. \item \textbf{Practical stability corrections.} As in other weak-supervision settings, the unbiased objective can be high-variance.
+\paragraph*{Our contributions} \begin{itemize} \item Unbiased risk from tuple counts + an unlabeled-$\pi$ pool.
+We formalize the NTMP data generation, show that flattening tuples yields a mixture with positive rate $\alpha=m/n$, and combine this with an unlabeled set of known prior to derive a closed-form linear system that removes class-conditionals from the population risk, resulting in a practical URE (no instance labels required). \item Variance-optimal intra-tuple weighting.
+Within the URE, we analyze per-tuple weightings and show that uniform instance weighting inside each tuple minimizes estimator variance under standard i.i.d.\ assumptions, providing a principled default for stochastic optimization. \item Generalization guarantees and consistency.
+Using Rademacher complexity, we establish generalization bounds and prove consistency (up to standard constants) under NTMP supervision. \item Practical stability corrections.
+As in other weak-supervision settings, the unbiased objective can be high-variance.
 We incorporate simple non-negative corrections (ReLU/ABS clamps) that mitigate overfitting while preserving asymptotic correctness. \end{itemize}

-LLP and MIL demonstrate the value of aggregate supervision; our formulation targets the \emph{exact-count} variant on fixed or varying $(n,m)$ and provides a direct, closed-form URE that requires only counts and an unlabeled-$\pi$ reference—no pairwise identities, orders, or confidences \cite{JMLR:v23:21-0946, bao2018classification, cui2020classification, li2025binary}.
-Importantly, identifiability hinges only on $\alpha\neq\pi$ (rather than on inter-bag proportion variation), thus avoiding a core failure mode of pure LLP where equal bag proportions lead to degeneracy.

-On image benchmarks (\textsc{MNIST}, \textsc{FashionMNIST}, \textsc{SVHN}, \textsc{CIFAR-10}) converted to NTMP tasks, our approach improves over UU and clustering baselines, and stability corrections further curb overfitting.
-We also examine robustness to class-prior shifts and tuple configurations, reflecting the practical benefits of aggregate labels while offering a tailored objective for exact-count supervision (see Section~\ref{section5}).

-\paragraph*{Roadmap} Section~\ref{section2} reviews preliminaries and related work.
-Section~\ref{section3} introduces the NTMP model, derives the URE, presents generalization results, and gives the training algorithm with stability corrections.
-Section~\ref{section5} reports experiments and robustness analyses.
-Section~\ref{section6} concludes and discusses extensions (e.g., variable $(n,m)$ and tuple-aware architectures).
+Sec.~\ref{section2} reviews preliminaries and related work.
+Sec.~\ref{section3} introduces the NTMP model, derives the URE, presents generalization results, and gives the training algorithm with stability corrections.
+Sec.~\ref{section5} reports experiments and robustness analyses.
+Sec.~\ref{section6} concludes and discusses extensions (e.g., variable $(n,m)$ and tuple-aware architectures).